2006 Nukuʻalofa riots: 18 November

 110 soldiers and 44 police officers from Australia and New Zealand arrived to help the local police to establish order.
 The New Zealand army was to be in charge of airport security and the police were to protect the High Commission.
 The Australian contingent from the 1st Battalion, Royal Australian Regiment were to assist and relieve exhausted Tongan police.

 19 November

-A leader of the Tongan pro-democracy movement, MP 'Akilisi Pohiva, has criticised the intervention of Australian and New Zealand peacekeepers following the riots.
+A leader of the Tongan pro-democracy movement, MP 'Akilisi Pohiva, criticised the intervention of Australian and New Zealand peacekeepers following the riots.

 20 November

 Some businesses had temporarily relocated to the suburbs.
 Some looted items were returned.
 Police were guarding the telecommunications center and investigating mobile call logs.
 According to the Matangi Tonga newspaper, twenty-six arrests had been made and the number of deaths had been revised down to six.

 22 November

 Nukuʻalofa was by now largely peaceful.
 The town center was still cordoned off and heavily patrolled, but local shop owners and the like could easily get permission to enter the restricted area.
 Some Chinese shops which escaped damage were now open again.
 Major shops and banks, however, were still operating from temporary locations in the suburbs.